Graig Nettles: After baseball

 Nettles resides in Lenoir City, Tennessee, a suburb of Knoxville.
 Graig and his wife Ginger have four children: Michael (deceased), Barrie, Tim, and Jeff.
-Jeff was selected by the Yankees in the 47th round of the 1998 draft.
+Jeff was selected by the Yankees in the 47th round (1,389th overall) of the 1998 Major League Baseball draft.

 Nettles managed and played for the St. Lucie Legends of the Senior Professional Baseball Association in 1989.
 He also played for the league's Bradenton Explorers.
 Nettles batted .301 and played in a total of 62 games; 10 for St. Lucie and 52 for Bradenton.
-Nettles managed the Bakersfield Blaze of the California League in 1996 to a 39-101 record.
+Nettles managed the Bakersfield Blaze of the California League in 1996 to a 39–101 record.

 Nettles served as a consultant for The Bronx Is Burning, a television drama that documented the 1977 Yankees.

-On March 21, 2008, he announced that he had been diagnosed with prostate cancer in late November 2007 and would undergo surgery at Manhattan's Memorial Sloan–Kettering Cancer Center on April 8.
+On March 21, 2008, Nettles announced that he had been diagnosed with prostate cancer in late November 2007 and would undergo surgery at Manhattan's Memorial Sloan–Kettering Cancer Center on April 8.
 His brother had been diagnosed with prostate cancer earlier in 2007.

 Legacy

 Tommy John remembered Nettles for his great sense of humor, writing: "Graig Nettles was great with the one-liners, the zingers...He was the team's pressure valve...Every clubhouse needs a guy like that, the guy with the acerbic wit who can take your mind off a bad situation."

 Nettles wrote a controversial book, Balls, a memoir of his baseball career written in collaboration with Peter Golenbock.
 In the book, Nettles criticized Steinbrenner and some players as well.
 When the book's advance promotion came to Steinbrenner's attention in March 1984, Nettles was summarily traded to his hometown San Diego Padres.

-Baseball writer Bill James noted in his 1984 Baseball Abstract that Nettles is arguably the best position player (i.e., non-pitcher) in major league history whose surname begins with the letter "N." this judgment appears to hold up: the only three players elected to the baseball Hall of Fame with "N" surnames are pitchers Hal Newhouser, Kid Nichols and Phil Niekro.